KacperMazur9680/Smartphone_price_comparer/README.md

 > python .\Small_projects\smartphone_price_comparer\smartphone_price_comparer.py

 ## The excel file
-This will be shown (the excel file may be different for you because some phone can be sold out) if we look for iphone 13:
+This will be shown (the excel file may be different for you because phones sell out) if we look for iphone 13:
 ![](sc/example.png)